Professor in Spatial Design and Postgraduate Studies

 1978 Dipl.
 Des.
 Interior Architecture, h-da (Germany)

 Born in Germany, Tina first came to Aotearoa/New Zealand in 1982 and has since spent extended periods in both countries.
 This edge condition has given her research and teaching a particular focus on cross- or transcultural research in art, architecture, design, and performance in Aotearoa, the Pacific, and Europe.
 A design practitioner since 1978, she entered academia in 1993 and completed her PhD thesis at The University of Auckland in 2000.
-As Professor in Spatial Design, and Leading Researcher at AUT, Tina continues to research and publish about the pitfalls and potentials of relationships between cultures, see below.
-She welcomes new Masters and PhD theses applicants in her area of expertise and would be delighted to discuss their proposals.
+As Professor in Spatial Design, Tina continues to research and publish about the pitfalls and potentials of relationships between cultures,.

 Another research interest stems from Tina's supervision of creative-practice led PhD theses and more generally her engagement as PhD/MPhil programme leader.
 Considering the theoretical underpinnings of practice-led PhD research, and a growing interest in the less chartered regions of PhD research has led to a book publication, Of Other Thoughts: Non-traditional Approaches to the Doctorate (co-edited with Prof. Michael A. Peters).
 It explores aspects of PhD candidatures that lie outside the academic mainstream – from ontology to action.
+A special issue of Knowledge Cultures explored the relationship between emerging and renegade forms of knowledge.
 From 2005 to 2014, Tina was executive editor, with Dr. Ross Jenner, of Interstices: Journal of Architecture and Related Arts and co-convenor of the annual symposium.

 Trans-cultural and cross-disciplinary perspectives in art, design and architecture. | The role of traditional indigenous art and architecture, particularly from Aotearoa and the Pacific, in diasporic and globalised contexts (see Pacific Spaces research cluster). | The role of non-traditional knowledges and research approaches in PhD education (indigenous, feminist, ecologist, social activist, creative practice-led, transdisciplinary, transcultural; see Of Other Thoughts: Non-traditional Approaches to the Doctorate).